Getting a Joint Mortgage when One Has Bad Credit

 If a mortgage applicant has defaults, some lenders accept them whether they are repaid (satisfied) or not.
 The main criteria lenders will want to know about the default:

 - The date when they occurred/were registered (if more recent then considered higher risk.
 Some lenders want a clean history for 3 or 4 years, others are happy to consider defaults registered as recently as this month!)

 - The type of account the default was on (If the default occurred on an unsecured credit agreement like a credit card, or on a secured agreement like a mortgage or secured loan.
 Secured defaults are considered much more serious and thus higher risk).

-- The £ amount of the default - (Some lenders impose a limit on the amount of the default to a maximum of say £150 for example, where others have no limit).
+- The monetary amount of the default - (Some lenders impose a limit on the amount of the default to a maximum of say £150 for example, where others have no limit).

-CCJs are issued by the courts to persons who have failed to keep up payments on an agreement.
+CCJs are issued by courts to people who have failed to keep up payments on an agreement.
 A plan is usually put in place detailing how the borrower is to repay the monies owed.
-In terms of applying for a new mortgage some lenders are happy to consider applicants with county court judgements but typically they will want to know:
+In terms of applying for a new mortgage, some lenders are happy to consider applicants with county court judgements but typically they will want to know: